Sacobrt/SocialMediaAPP/Backend/README.md

 ##### Summary

-Generates a specified number of random user accounts.
+Generates a specified number of random user accounts with randomized creation dates from the last 30 days.

 ##### Returns